AutodeskGames/stingray-docs/source/sdk_help/type_system.md

 -	The `.component` files that the entity system uses to represent custom types of data components are based on the type system.
 For details, see [Create a custom component](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_using_entities_create_custom_component_html).

--	Some plug-ins use type files as a way to define their own data types, along with the way those data types get edited in the Stingray editor.
-See ~{ Custom Asset Editing }~ for a look at how we use `.type` files to describe how to edit `.scatter_brush`, `.blend_shape` and `.capture_settings` in the editor UI.
+-	Some plug-ins use type files as a way to define their own data types, and the way those data types get edited in the Stingray editor.
+See ~{ Editing custom asset types }~ for a look at how we use `.type` files to describe how to edit `.scatter_brush`, `.blend_shape` and `.capture_settings` in the editor UI.

 -	See also ~{ Create a new importer }~ to see how you can customize a new generic import dialog using a `.type` file.